This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Most green beans no longer have a "string" that has to be removed.
 Yay!!!

-This is our family’s favorite way to enjoy fresh green beans (although any method can be used in this recipe.)
+Any method can be used to cook green beans.
+However, boiling is especially nice if you're serving a large crowd.
 Bring a large pot of water to a boil and add salt, if desired.
 There should be plenty of water in the pot so that the beans have room to move around.
 About 3 quarts of water is a good amount for a pound of green beans.

 Add beans to the water and boil for about 10 minutes for sturdy beans and about 5 minutes for a slender bean, like Haricots Verts.